adampbeardsley/adampbeardsley.github.io/about.md

 ---
-layout: default
 title: About Me
-rank: 3
+rank: 6
 ---
-## About me
+# About me